Call This Sunday to Get $35 OFF

 Even one or two steps leading into a home can create a barrier.
 Installing ramps - whether permanent or removable - gets that obstacle out of the way.
 Businesses are legally required to meet ADA standards, but homeowners benefit from this type of accessibility just as much... especially if you plan on renting out your property.

 Outdoor ramps can blend seamlessly into a home’s exterior while indoor threshold ramps help smooth transitions from one room to another.
-The handyman team at Mr. Handyman has plenty of experience with a variety of ramp installations.
+The handyman team at Mr. Handyman of Dallas has plenty of experience with a variety of ramp installations.

 We often hear from families who waited until after an accident to make changes.
 They wish they’d acted sooner.
 So, we're here to encourage you to give us a call NOW.
 Don't wait until damage is done.
-Have Mr. Handyman come out and inspect your property for potential upgrades.
+Have Mr. Handyman of Dallas come out and inspect your property for potential upgrades.

 Read More